Friday, December 22, 2006

 1. to react to criticisms that are lodged against the state University or its faculty

-2. to publicize the good things tha
+2. to publicize the good things that faculty do.

 This sounds like a very important job for our community.
 We have little public voice, so this committee can only help.